Edward Hanley (state cabinet secretary): Secretary of Administration and Finance

 When King was elected governor in 1978, Hanley left his lucrative law practice to accept the lower paying job of Secretary of Administration and Finance.
 Hanley was King's first appointment as Governor.
 During his tenure in King's cabinet, Hanley was seen as being King's closest advisor, earning him the informal title of "deputy governor".
 He received praise for accurate revenue projections and for being an even-tempered but tough financial manager during the turmoil that came after Proposition 2½ was adopted.
 However, he was criticized for not being able to cut enough from the state budget to achieve King's campaign promise of rolling taxes back by $500 million.
-He was also charged with having alienated the Governor's base by drawing out contract negations with labor unions.
+He was also charged with having alienated the Governor's base by drawing out contract negotiations with labor unions.
 He was further criticized by his fellow cabinet members for having a negative attitude and for sitting in on their meetings with King.

 In November 1981, it was reported that Hanley would resign from the cabinet due to his concern over the state of his tax business following Egan's death.
-He resigned from the cabinet later that year in order to return to the practice.
+He announced his resignation later that year in order to return to the practice.
+He was succeeded by David M. Bartley the following January.